-The causes of gingivitis are fairly clear and that is poor oral hygiene.
-When the teeth are not cleaned correctly, plaque settles on the teeth and it is not just the teeth that then suffer, but also the gums.
+The gingivitis causes are fairly clear, and that is poor oral hygiene.
+When the teeth are not cleaned correctly, plaque settles on them, and it is not just the teeth that then suffer, but also the gums.
 They can become red and inflamed, and this can be painful as well as unsightly.
 Once that has happened, it is a very small step to having gingivitis.

 The steps are simple.
-The teeth become covered in plaque which is bacteria that is tacky and can attach itself to the teeth.
-When you eat sugar and other foodstuffs such as starch join with them.
-As both things happen regularly, it is important to clean the teeth at least twice a day.
-If not removed it will become hard and turn to tartar.
-This makes it more difficult to remove and the gum-line will become infected.
-At this stage the treatment is out of your hands.
+The teeth become covered in plaque, which is tacky bacteria that can attach itself to the teeth.
+When you eat sugar and other foodstuffs such as starch, join them.
+As both things happen regularly, cleaning the teeth at least twice a day is important.
+If not removed, it will become hard and turn to tartar.
+This makes removing it more difficult, and the gum-line will become infected.
+At this stage, the treatment is out of your hands.

-The longer the gingivitis is in the mouth the more damage to the gums there will be.
-Eventually teeth will start to decay and gums bleed.
+The longer the gingivitis is in the mouth, the more damage to the gums there will be.
+Eventually, teeth will start to decay, and gums will bleed.
 The final stage will be the loss of teeth.
-This is not a thing that anyone wants as losing teeth will be a big issue.
-As the gums are affected as well there could be problems about having teeth replaced as an infected gum will not react well to a palette or teeth replacements such as implants and bridges.
+As the gums are affected as well, there could be problems with having teeth replaced as an infected gum will not react well to a palette or teeth replacements such as implants and bridges.

-Why do we need to learn about gum disease or gingivitis?
+Why do we need to learn about gum disease or gingivitis treatment?

-We should learn about gingivitis to be able to prevent it and to cure it if it occurs.
+We should learn about gingivitis to be able to prevent it and cure it if it occurs.
 The main way to stop this happening is to clean the teeth a couple of times a day and as soon after eating as possible.
-Flossing is also going to help get rid of bacteria as the floss can reach parts of the teeth that a toothbrush cannot.
-It will not be enough just to clean teeth, as bits will be missed, and a dentist will need to get rid of these.
-A professional cleaning should be carried out at least twice a year.
+Flossing will also help eliminate bacteria as the floss can reach parts of the teeth that a toothbrush cannot.
+It will not be enough just to clean teeth, as bits will be missed, and a dentist must get rid of them.
+Professional cleaning should be carried out at least twice a year.

-Certain medications can be a contributing factor and that is something you can’t control.
-Smoking is also an issue, and this should be stopped as soon as possible.
-If the dentist suggests an x-ray to make sure that everything has been removed it is worth agreeing as you can leave knowing everything will be fine.
-A final concern is diabetes and if this is an issue, regularly check blood sugar levels.
-It may be hard to understand that this illness can have such a strong impact on the teeth, but it can.
+Certain medications can be a contributing factor that you can’t control.
+Smoking is also an issue; this should be stopped as soon as possible.
+If the dentist suggests an x-ray to ensure that everything has been removed, it is worth agreeing as you can leave knowing everything will be fine.
+A final concern is a diabetes; if this is an issue, check blood sugar levels regularly.
+It may be hard to understand that this illness can strongly impact the teeth, but it can.